rekib0023/sorting-visualizer/README.md

 # sorting-visualizer

 Visualizing the various sorting algorithms in a website created in ReactJs.
-The various weighted vertical bars get sorted with respect to the selected sorting algorithm
+The various weighted vertical bars get sorted with respect to the selected sorting algorithm.
+Click here to visualize [https://rekib0023.github.io/sorting-visualizer/]

 ## What I learned?
 - ReactJS, building the user interfaces